mtschmitz/book_app/README.md

 # Ruby on Rails Tutorial: sample application

-This is the sample application for
+This is the sample ice cream for
 Matt Schmitz

 2/6/2014